marcopennekamp/lore/articles/typed-components.md

 Even though a `EuropeanHuman` only has a temperature in celsius, we want to put it in the freezer.
 We need rule (3) to justify the subtyping `EuropeanHuman has CelciusTemperature <: Any has Temperature`.

-Because of rule (3), component references may not be changed from outside the class that defines the component (TODO: We may even have to make the reference constant, think more about this).
+Because of rule (3), component references may not be changed from outside the class that defines the component.
 To see why, consider the following scenario: We want to implement the method `update` of `Freezer` from the example above, so we want to replace the temperature components in each object.
 But we don't know the actual type of the component, just that it is a subtype of `Temperature`.
 If we were able to replace it with, say, `FahrenheitTemperature`, all the `EuropeanHumans` would complain about a temperature system that is unknown to them, or more precisely, the runtime would not be able to assign an object of `FahrenheitTemperature` to a `CelsiusTemperature` variable, because Fahrenheit is certainly not Celsius.

 ### Transitivity of the has-Relation

-Components are regular types that may be included as components in any other type.
-This allows the programmer to create a component hierarchy, which poses the following question to the language designer: **Are components of components first-class components?**
+This section aims to show why the has-relation is not transitive.

 In other words, suppose we have the following type: